NVIDIA/cccl/.devcontainer/README.md

 7. Install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html). **Make sure you install the WSL 2 version and not the native Linux one**.
 This builds on top of Docker so make sure you have Docker properly installed (run `docker --version`).

-8. Open `/etc/docker/daemon.json` (if the file does not exist, create it) and add the following:
+8. Open `/etc/docker/daemon.json` from within your WSL system (if the file does not exist, create it) and add the following:

 ```json
 {